GeorgeWilkins/Active-Belt-Tensioner/README.md

   - Not as far as I've observed; the motors and their controllers barely get warm
   - The load we're putting these motors under is actually pretty light and not continuous-duty
   - If you don't tune the braking resistor voltage properly, then you _will_ have overheating (and other) problems
+- **How much noise does it make?**
+  - That will actually depend on how well you tune the FOC parameters in the motor configuration software
+  - I have a number of these motors now in different sizes/windings and some are virtually silent, while others are whiney (indicating the tuning needs improvement)
+  - The motors come with a crude 'factory tune' that can be improved, but that is beyond the scope of this documentation